simphotonics/merging_builder/README.md

 subsequent maintenance is often easier, less error prone, and certainly less repetitive compared to applying manual modifications.

-The library [merging_builder] provides a Dart builder that reads *several input files* and writes the merged output to *one output file*.
+The library [merging_builder] provides a Dart builder that reads **several input files** and writes the merged output to **one output file**.
 The builder has support for specifying a header and footer to be placed at the very top and the very bottom of the output file.

 ## Usage

-To use this library to set up a build system the following steps are required:
+To set up a build system using this library the following steps are required:

-1. Include [merging_builder], and [source_gen] as *dependencies* the pubspec.yaml file of the
-package **containing** the builder.
+1. Include [merging_builder], and [source_gen] as *dependencies* of the file `pubspec.yaml` of the package **containing** the builder.
 In our example this package is called `sqlite_builder`.

 2. Create an instance of [MergingBuilder].
 Following the example of [source_gen], builders are typically placed in a file called: `builders.dart` located in the `lib` folder of the builder package.

    <details> <summary> Show details. </summary>